ruizdurazo/ruizdurazo/notes/on-the-most-profound-moment-in-gaming-history/index.md

 I want to remind you all that Metal Gear Solid 2 came out in 2001.

-This game was warning us about the advent of “Fake News”, misinformation and half truths, roughly two decades before the issue captured our collective attention.
+This game was warning us about the advent of “Fake News”, misinformation and half-truths, roughly two decades before the issue captured our collective attention.
 Worse yet, not only do the AIs describe a potentially dystopian future for both our reality and the reality of the game, but they also make us inadvertently realize that we currently have no constructive solution to the problem.

 The only tactic available at the moment is for individuals to strengthen their moral compass, and call out misinformation where possible.
 However, given humanity’s inherent imperfection, even the best of us are prone to mistakes.
 Worse yet, instead of bolstering the best among us despite their mistakes, we will feverishly exacerbate the mistakes of our opponents for political gain.